6.3: Kinetics with Enzymes

 How can VM and KM be determined from experimental data?

-The most common way to determine VM and KM is through initial rates, v0, obtained from P or S vs time curves.
-Hyperbolic graphs of v0 vs [S] can be fitted or transformed as we explored with the different mathematical transformations of the hyperbolic binding equation to determine KD.
+The most common way to determine VM and KM is by using the initial rates, v0, obtained from P or S vs. time curves.
+Hyperbolic graphs of v0 vs [S] can be fitted or transformed, as we explored the different mathematical transformations of the hyperbolic binding equation to determine KD.
 These included:

-We discussed all of these plots except for the Eadie-Hofstee plot, in the chapter on binding.
-The Eadie-Hofstee plot is another linearized version of Michaelis-Menten equation
+We discussed all of these plots, except for the Eadie-Hofstee plot, in the chapter on binding.
+The Eadie-Hofstee plot is another linearized version of the Michaelis-Menten equation

 Here is a derivation of that equation, which starts with each side of the double-reciprocal plot being multiplied by v0VM.